 A 50% deposit secures your spot.
 Contact email@example.com for booking info or other questions

-If you cancel within a month, we cannot transfer your deposit unless we are able to fill your spot either with a friend that you send us or someone on the waiting list.
+-The balance for the retreat is due 1 month prior to the start of the retreat.
+If you cancel within a month, we cannot refund or transfer your payment unless we are able to fill your spot either with a friend that you send us or someone on the waiting list.
+If you have offered to pay the balance in cash on arrival but cancel within a month, the full payment is still due.

 Since last minute injuries, illnesses, work emergencies, or deaths in the family unfortunately do happen, we HIGHLY recommend travel insurance.